boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/quickbase.md

 ### Setting up the URL

-1. For entering the URL manually, click the **Custom URL** and select the relevant method type in **Method** combo box, then enter the URL.
+1. To enter the URL manually, click on the **Custom URL** and select the relevant method type in the **Method** combo box, then enter the URL.
 Refer to the [Quickbase API documentation](https://developer.quickbase.com/) for more details.
-2. For instance, if you need to get a list of App Events details, you need to replace your *appId* in the following API in Custom URL.
+2. For example, if you need to obtain a list of App Events details, you must replace your appId in the following API in the Custom URL.
 3. Replace it in the URL to query particular conversations.

 `https://api.quickbase.com/v1/apps/<:appId>/events`